User Guides v3.0

 Bindings let you control nearly all settings in Cantabile (and any loaded plugins) from an external MIDI device like a keyboard, control surface or drum pad.
 Cantabile supports many different MIDI controller events and many different controllable elements within Cantabile.

-Cantabile Performer can supports "reverse bindings" where a setting inside Cantabile can be reflected to an external MIDI device so that whenever the setting changes an appropriate MIDI message is sent.
+Cantabile Performer also supports "reverse bindings" where a setting inside Cantabile can be reflected to an external MIDI device so that whenever the setting changes an appropriate MIDI message is sent.

 Note: "Bindings" is the new name for what was called "MIDI Assignments" in earlier versions of Cantabile